QuantumSavory/QuantumSavory.jl/docs/src/howto/firstgenrepeater/firstgenrepeater.md

 - a [`Register`](@ref) of the appropriate size;
 - an array of tuples keeping track of whom each qubit in the register is entangled to (as the `:enttracker` property);
-- an array of locks (from `SimJulia.jl`) keeping track of whether a process is happening on the given qubit (as the `:locks` property).
+- an array of locks (from `ConcurrentSim.jl`) keeping track of whether a process is happening on the given qubit (as the `:locks` property).

 !!! note
     To see how to visualize these data structures as the simulation is proceeding, consult the [Visualizations](@ref Visualizations) page.